cookbrothersconstruction/documentation/employmenthero/Group Leave Requests.md

 >**IMPORTANT**
 >
 >**This guide ONLY applies to staff who DO NOT submit timesheets through Lentune.
-If you fill out a timesheet your leave still needs to be submitted through Lentune.If you are unsure whether you should be submitting leave through Employment Hero please contact Payroll. `(Check wording with Krystal/Sarah)`**
+If you fill out a timesheet your leave still needs to be submitted through Lentune.
+If you are unsure whether you should be submitting leave through Employment Hero please contact Payroll. `(Check wording with Krystal/Sarah)`**

 ## Table of Contents
 - [How do I request leave?](#item-one)